 Date and time:

 Box ID and location:

 Participants:

+APLE

-BEFORE PAINTING YES NO
+BEFC YES NO

-Is the main registered participant on site and supervising all others?
+Is the main registered participant o on site and supervising all others?

-Have all participants read and understood these Information Sheets contained in the document folder in the Equipment Pack?
+Have all participants read and und the document folder in the Equipm erstood these Information Sheets contained in ment Pack?

-Safety Information - Risk Assessment
+• Safety Information - Risk Assess sment

-Paint and Cleaner Product and Safety Data Sheets
+• Paint and Cleaner Product and S Paint and Cleaner Product and Safety Data Sheets

 Painting Procedures

 Emergency Procedures

 Site-Set Up Diagram

 Manual Handling Guide

 Covid 19 Direction

 Is the box you are painting at least 1.5 metres from the roadside kerb?

 Is the box you are painting in good condition (i.e. no rust holes, physical damage, open doors or any shocks or "tingles" when near or touching the cabinet)?

-Can you set up your work space without blocking the pedestrian thoroughfare?
+Can you set up your work space wi

 BEFORE PAINTING YES NO Are the weather conditions suitable for work to be conducted safely (e.g. too hot or storm approaching)?
 Are lighting conditions adequate for work to be conducted safely?
 Do you have your Authority to Paint Notice?
 Are you familiar with the Emergency procedures?
 Do you think it is safe to work around your BOX?
 This means that there are NO other hazards or potential safety risks at your work site that haven't already been addressed, for example: Is there broken glass around the box?
 Is there an ant's nest nearby?
 Are you familiar with the process for reporting hazards, incidents, near misses and injuries?
 Do you have a first aid kit on site?
 Do you understand the work procedures and do you have the necessary equipment to do the work safely?
 Do you have all necessary personal protective equipment (PPE)?
-High visibility safety vest • Sun safety gear: wide brimmed hat, long sleeve shirt and trousers, closed shoes, sunscreen, sunglasses.
-Skin protection (gloves or barrier cream) - optional • Eye protection (glasses) - optional

-If you answer "No" to any of the questions above, contact the Artforce Coordinator before you start work to help ensure your safety and others.
+High visibility safety vest Sun safety gear: wide brimmed hat, long sleeve shirt and trousers, closed shoes, sunscreen, sunglasses.
+Skin protection (gloves or barrier cream) - optional Eye protection (glasses) - optional If you answer "No" to any of the questions above, contact the A Artforce Coord linator before you start work to help ensure your safety and others.